 Businesses use different tools that monitor social conversations, from the frequency of keywords to specific mentions of a brand, to find out their target audience and which platforms they utilize to add content to customer communications on social media.

-Companies continue to struggle to recognize real sales prospects with their data and information.
+Companies struggle to recognize real sales prospects with their data and information.
 New lead-generation technologies that link third-party data with CRM data from organizations like social streams and Dunn & Bradstreet have been emerging to give marketing and sales teams better sales prospects.

 1. Less selling, more administration